ricomariani/CG-SQL-author/docs/user_guide/18_pre_processing.md

 |select_expr|one or more select named expressions            |
 |stmt_list|one more statements                               |

 Here are examples that illustrate the various macro types, in alphabetical order with examples.
+The names of the macro types are the same as the same structure in the grammar so the definition is easy to spot.

 *cte_tables*